algorich/code-snippets/deploy/README.md

 # Deploy with capistrano

-This configurations depends on capistrano.
+These configurations depends on capistrano.
 It deploy to a staging and a production environment.

 ## Recomentadations